 - Organic or older beans may need an extra 5 to 10 minutes of pressure cooking time.

 Frequently Asked Questions

 Simply substitute cooking oil for the ghee.

 Canned chickpeas work well in this recipe.
-Add only 1/2 cup of water and reduce the pressure cook time to 5 minutes.
-After cooking cycle completes you can quick release or allow natural pressure release.
+Simply reduce the amount of water to half a cup water and reduce the pressure cook time to 5 minutes.
+After the cooking cycle completes, quick release or allow natural pressure release.